 You can even steam green beans in your microwave oven.
 Click here to see how Martha does it.
 If you prefer a crisper bean, however, you may decide on a shorter cooking time than she suggests.
 (In your timing calculations, bear in mind that the beans will continue to cook for a bit even after you remove them from the microwave unless you use an ice bath.)

-Yeah, I know I said "how to cook green beans without a bunch of oil," but apparently I lied.
-Still, this method doesn't really use much...
+Sorry: although I said "how to cook green beans without a bunch of oil," apparently I lied.
+Still, this method doesn't really use all that much...

 For a pound of green beans, heat a tablespoon (or under) of oil in a large skillet over a medium-high heat.
-Add a little chopped shallot or mild onion, and stir until soft.
-At that point add the beans and cook, continuing to stir, a minute or two more.
+Add a little chopped shallot or mild onion, if that's your thing, and stir until soft.
+Then, in go the beans.
+Cook, continuing to stir, a minute or so.

 Preheat your over to 450 degrees.
 When it's close to that heat, toss your green beans with some